Bruce Woolley: Songwriting and production

 In 2006, Woolley wrote and co-produced tracks for Grace Jones's album Hurricane, together with Brian Eno, Ivor Guest (Bomb the Bass), Pamelia Kurstin, and Sly and Robbie.

 On 28 September 2010, Woolley joined Geoff Downes and Trevor Horn for the Buggles' 'live début', to raise funds for the Royal Hospital for Neuro-disability.

 In 2004, Woolley performed for a Prince's Trust concert at Wembley Arena celebrating Horn's production career and 25 years of "Video Killed the Radio Star".

 Woolley performed the theremin on Thomas Dolby's song "Simone", which was released on Dolby's Oceanea EP in November 2010, and subsequently on the studio album A Map of the Floating City in October 2011.

-In 2011, Woolley contributed to The Emperor's Nightingale, an album by the Stereo MCs featuring performances and songs written and produced by Woolley and his son Kit.

-On 4 October 2011, Woolley received a Gold Medal Award from the BMI in recognition of airplay for "Check It Out", a track by Nicki Minaj and will.i.am and a top 20 hit in at least five countries, which sampled "Video Killed the Radio Star".
+On 4 October 2011, Woolley received a Gold Medal Award from the BMI in recognition of airplay for "Check It Out", a track by Nicki Minaj and will.i.am, which featured on Minaj's US number 1 album "Pink Friday" which sampled "Video Killed the Radio Star".

 In 2018, Woolley sang backing vocals on Trevor Horn's debut album.
 Woolley notably sings with Rumer on her version of "Slave to the Rhythm".
 Trevor Horn Reimagines the Eighties entered the UK Independent Album chart at No. 1 in February 2019.

 Private life

-Bruce Woolley and his wife Tessa live in Surrey, England.
+Woolley lives in Surrey, England.
+His wife, Tessa, died in February 2023.
 They have three sons.